12 of the world's cheapest holiday destinations for 2017

 8. Sri Lanka

 'With gossamer-fine sands, cloud-wrapped mountains, waterfalls, tea plantations and palm trees wafting in the breeze, Sri Lanka is the picture perfect paradise'...
 Ok, thanks tourist brochure.
 We'll concentrate on feasting on fish curry, trekking in the jungle and staying in hotels on the beach for tuppence.
-Well, not quite two pence, but you can live right royally for under £25 a day.
-Modern tourism began to boom on this idyllic south Indian Ocean island in the 1960s, but it's somehow managed to stay on the sidelines of many a Southeast Asia itinerary, meaning it's still possible to pick up a low-cost luxury bargain.
-If you want to stretch your holiday budget, stay at the five star Cinnamon Lodge, located in Habarana, the epicentre of a cultural triangle encompassing Anuradhapura, Polonnaruwa and Kandy.
-These swish suites boast fantastic views over the tropical Habarana Lake - take it all in from your own private jacuzzi, whilst being served champagne by your on-call butler - and bag a single room here, with all the same spa, swimming pool and dining facilities, from as little as £42 a night.
-If you can bear to drag yourself away from air-conditioned luxury, the temples, monasteries and stupa speckled throughout the surrounding countryside offer a window into Sri Lanka's Buddhist culture - 70% of Sri Lankans are Buddhist.
-If you don't fancy days on end temple traipsing, two that should definitely be on your list are the Sri Maha Bodhiya (Bodhi Tree Temple) in Anuradhapura and the Sri Dhalada Maligawa (Temple of the Tooth) in Kandy, arguably the most sacred places on the entire island.
+Well, not quite two pence, but you can live like royalty for under £30 a day.
+Modern tourism began to boom on this idyllic south Indian Ocean island in the 1960s, but it's somehow managed to stay on the sidelines of many a Southeast Asian itinerary, so it's still possible to pick up a low-cost luxury bargain.
+If you want to stretch your holiday budget, stay at the five-star Cinnamon Lodge, located in Habarana, the epicentre of a cultural triangle encompassing Anuradhapura, Polonnaruwa and Kandy.
+The swish suites here boast fantastic views over the tropical Habarana Lake - take it all in from your own private jacuzzi, while being served champagne by your on-call butler - or you can bag a single room, with all the same spa, swimming pool and dining facilities, from as little as £64 a night.
+If you can bear to drag yourself away from air-conditioned luxury, the temples, monasteries and stupa speckled throughout the surrounding countryside offer a window into Sri Lanka's Buddhist culture.
+If you don't fancy days on end temple traipsing, stick to the highlights: the Sri Maha Bodhiya (Bodhi Tree Temple) in Anuradhapura and the Sri Dhalada Maligawa (Temple of the Tooth) in Kandy, arguably the most sacred places on the entire island.
 Be warned, foreigners tend to pay higher entrance fees, although some tuk-tuk drivers might offer to sneak you in for free!
 Southwest Sri Lanka is the place to head for the island's highlight's - read our travel tips here.

 From booking flights to fine dining: find out how to save cash on holiday.